• Skip to primary navigation

 Cross your T’s and dot your I’s.
 Don’t photograph a single person without proper insurance to protect all parties involved.

-Ensure you have the right equipment, a clean and safe work environment, and a contract for your client to sign that spells out what each party will receive (even for portfolio building sessions).
+Ensure you have the right equipment, a clean and safe work environment, and a contract for your client to sign that spells out what each party will receive (even for portfolio building sessions of all newborn photos).

 The photography market has increasingly become super saturated and you need to set yourself apart from your competition.